braintelligencePL/project-manager-kotlin/README.md

 Improved tests:

 * Unit tests without touching IO.
 Domain is tested with unit tests.
 Idea of `InMemoryRepository` as HashMap.
-* Only the main paths (happy paths) are integration tests because sad path was tested with unit tests.
+* Only the main paths (most important to business) are integration tests because whole business domain was tested with unit tests.
 * We also have acceptance tests that are practically similar to above, but shows complete flow of bounded-context.

 <br>